 Joseph Postell is Assistant Professor of Political Science at the University of Colorado at Colorado Springs, where he teaches courses on American political institutions, American political thought, and administrative law.
 His research focuses primarily on regulation, administrative law, and the administrative state.
 He is the editor of two books: Rediscovering Political Economy (with Bradley C.S.
 Watson) and Toward an American Conservatism (with Johnathan O'Neill).
-Currently he is writing a book on administrative law and the constitutional theory of the administrative state.
+He is currently completing a book titled Bureaucracy in America: The Administrative State and American Constitutionalism (under contract).
 He also contributes frequently to the Liberty Fund's "Library of Law and Liberty" website on political and legal thought.

 Ph.D., University of Dallas, 2010